Tanmay0215/chaiaurcode-js/JS/Notes/functions.md

 ## Scope level

 - Global Scope - variables declared outside of any function or block.
-- Function Scope - variables declared inside a function.
 - Block Scope - variables declared inside a block (inside `{}`).
-- Lexical Scope - variables declared in a parent function are available to the child functions.

 ```js
 // Nested functions